ipfs/specs/src/routing/kad-dht.md

 the global DHT state, and needs to ensure that this state is up-to-date.

 A node operating in Client Mode (or DHT Client) is simply a client able to make requests to DHT Servers.
-DHT Client don't answer to queries and don't store records.
+DHT Clients don't answer to queries and don't store records.

-Having a large number of reliable DHT servers benefits the network by distributing the load of handling queries and storing records.
+Having a large number of reliable DHT Servers benefits the network by distributing the load of handling queries and storing records.
 Nodes SHOULD operate in Server Mode if they are publicly reachable and have sufficient resources.
 Conversely, nodes behind NATs or firewalls, or with intermittent